 2. Gather Your Equipment

 There’s nothing like fresh food grilled outdoors, so locate your camping barbecue and brush up on your grilling skills.
 Empty the grill of ashes, wipe it down with mild soap and gently scrape it off with a wire brush.
 Assemble a pared-down grilling tools set, including a spoon, spatula and stainless steel tongs (bonus points for the attached bottle opener)—all with long handles to protect you from the campfire or camp stove heat.
 The set also comes with a silicone tool rest that holds your utensils and packs everything neatly away.
 Stainless steel skewers are also a great inclusion, as is an all-purpose chef’s knife with a must-have locking storage sheath; the latter provides more safety than a homemade foil wrap or cardboard sleeve and the handle is non-slip.
 Make sure you also have a cutting board with non-slip feet for those uneven campground prep surfaces—this one is odor-resistant and has a drip catcher around the perimeter to keep your working area clean—and a can opener that doubles as a bottle opener.
 Backpacking?
 Try this compact version.
 A lightweight pan, like this carbon steel one, is perfect for searing steak and freshly caught seafood or for frying up sausage and egg sandwiches.
-Finally, an all-purpose squeegee can make it easier to clean up with less water; use the flexible silicone side for scraping off food bits and the hard plastic edge for trickier, burned-on debris.
+Finally, for cleaning, an all-purpose squeegee can make it easier to do dishes with less water; use the flexible silicone side for scraping off food bits and the hard plastic edge for trickier, burned-on debris.
 Pull the tool apart to access the stainless steel grill cleaner.
 A tough scrub brush is a welcome camp kit addition for frying pans and other dishes with caked-on food.
 And for general cleaning, this dish brush dispenses its own soap and comes with a tidy storage case.

 3. Strategize About Storage